robocupathomeedu/rc-home-edu-learn-matlab/README.md

 * `manipulationTask.m` - Script for manipulation using a real robot, with the Dynamixel ROS interface
 * `createTrajectory.m` - Function that generates a trajectory from waypoints
 * `plotTrajectory.m` - Function that plots a trajectory and waypoints

+### Logic
+IN PROGRESS: Examples using Stateflow for building state machines to model robot behavior.
+This functionality requires MATLAB R2019a or later.
+* `simpleBehavior.sfx` - Chart that represents simple finite-state machine
+* `testSimpleBehavior.m` - Script to execute the chart above and test its behavior

 ### Integration
 Putting it all together into one typical RoboCup@Home task!